danielshih92/chatbot-teaching-website/README.md

 --> Setting up Environment Variables :

 Create a file named `.env` in the root directory of the project.
-Add the following variables to configure your environment:
-You can get free openai APIKEY here: https://github.com/chatanywhere/GPT_API_free?tab=readme-ov-file
+Add the following variables to configure your environment:\n You can get free openai APIKEY here: https://github.com/chatanywhere/GPT_API_free?tab=readme-ov-file
 ```bash
 API_KEY="your_openai_api_key"